Provinces of Italy: Overview

 The number of provinces in Italy has been steadily growing in recent years, as many new ones are carved out of older ones.
 Usually, the province's name is the same as that of its capital city.

 According to the 2014 reform, each province is headed by a President (or Commissioner) assisted by a legislative body, the Provincial Council, and an executive body, the Provincial Executive.
 President (Commissioner) and members of Council are elected together by mayors and city councilors of each municipality of the province.
 The Executive is chaired by the President (Commissioner) who appoint others members, called assessori.
 Since 2015, the President (Commissioner) and other members of the council will not receive a salary.

 In each province, there is also a Prefect (prefetto), a representative of the central government who heads an agency called prefettura-ufficio territoriale del governo.
 The Questor (questore) is the head of State Police (Polizia di Stato) in the province and his office is called questura.
 There is also a provincial police force depending from local government, called provincial police (polizia provinciale).

+The Aosta Valley region is not divided into provinces due to its size, but straight to the comune level.

-The South Tyrol and Trentino are autonomous provinces: unlike all other provinces they have the same legislative powers as regions and are not subordinated to Trentino-Alto Adige/Südtirol, the region they are part of.
+South Tyrol and Trentino are autonomous provinces, unlike all other provinces they have the same legislative powers as regions and are not subordinated to Trentino-Alto Adige/Südtirol, the region they are part of.

 Type

 Based on the most recent legislation, contained in the law of 7 April 2014 n.
-56, the council and the presidents of the provinces of the regions with ordinary statute are elected by restricted suffrage by the mayors and councilors of the province's municipalities, while in the metropolitan cities the equivalent of the president of the province is the (elective) mayor of the capital, said "metropolitan mayor".
+56, the council and the presidents of the provinces of the regions with ordinary statute are elected by restricted suffrage by the mayors and councilors of the province's municipalities, while in the metropolitan cities, the equivalent of the president of the province is the (elective) mayor of the capital, called "metropolitan mayor".

-The other types of entities similar to the provinces in the regions with special statutes, the free municipal consortia in Sicily and the Sardinian provinces are governed by extraordinary commissioners appointed by the respective regional administrations, the autonomous provinces of Trentino-Alto Adige each elect its own president, and finally in Aosta Valley the functions of the province are carried out by the regional administration (whose president is elected by the regional council).
+There are other types of entities similar to the provinces in the regions with special statutes: the free municipal consortia in Sicily and the Sardinian provinces are governed by extraordinary commissioners appointed by the respective regional administrations, the autonomous provinces of Trentino-Alto Adige each elect its own president, and finally, in Aosta Valley, the functions of the province are carried out by the regional administration (whose president is elected by the regional council).